-The test of all prayer lies in the answer to these questions: Do we love our neighbor better because of 6 this asking?
-Do we pursue the old selfish-summit of ness, satisfied with having prayed for some-aspiration thing better, though we give no evidence of the sin-9 cerity of our requests by living consistently with our prayer?
-If selfishness has given place to kindness, we shall regard our neighbor unselfishly, and bless 12 them that curse us; but we shall never meet this great duty simply by asking that it may be done.
-There is a cross to be taken up before we can enjoy the fruition 15 of our hope and faith.
+- The test of all prayer lies in the answer to these - questions: Do we love our neighbor better because of this asking?
+Do we pursue the old selfishness, satisfied with having prayed for some- - thing better, though we give no evidence of the sincerity of our requests by living consistently with our prayer?
+If selfishness has given place to kindness, - we shall regard our neighbor unselfishly, and bless them that curse us; but we shall never meet this great duty simply by asking that it may be done.
+There is - a cross to be taken up before we can enjoy the fruition of our hope and faith.